leartoler/CYAD/CYAD/01. Lecturas Videojuegos/Barr, P. (2023). The Stuff Games Are Made of.md

 ---
-Titulo: true
+Titulo: The Stuff Games Are Made of
 Autor: Pippin Barr
+Año: 2023
 Editorial: MIT Press
-Año: 2023
 Libro: "[[The Stuff Games Are Made Of.pdf]]"
-Leído: "[[The Stuff Games Are Made Of_LT.pdf]]" Resumen generado:
+Leído: "[[The Stuff Games Are Made Of_LT.pdf]]"
+APA: Barr, P. (2023).
+The Stuff Games Are Made Of.
+MIT Press.
+Resumen generado:
+Audio:
+Consultado:
 ---
 2### Tema